 daily.
-Eating frequently will help keep your blood-sugar levels stabilized and curb hunger.
+Eating frequently will help keep your blood-sugar levels stabilized and curb hunger and cravings.
 If you’re on-the-go and don’t have time to prepare a healthy snack before heading out, our South Beach Diet 100-Calorie Snack Bars, Good to God Bars, or Protein Fit Bars are a convenient way to make strategic snacking part of your day.
-They are good sources of protein and fiber and can be enjoyed starting on Phase 2.
+All of our bars are good sources of filling protein and fiber and can be enjoyed starting on Phase 2.

 skip exercise.
 Getting regular exercise should be fun.
-Consider adding a new activity like yoga, Pilates, or Latin dancing to your routine, and then sign up for classes at a local Y or gym.
-Or try interval walking outdoors in your neighborhood.
+Consider adding a new activity like yoga, Pilates, or Latin dancing to your routine, and/or sign up for exercise classes at a local Y or gym.
+You should also try interval walking outdoors in your neighborhood.
 You’ll find a complete interval walking program (as well as core-strengthening exercises) in Dr. Arthur Agatston's book The South Beach Diet Supercharged.

 Whatever exercise plan you decide to undertake, be sure to create a schedule that you can stick to and that will allow you to work out at least 20 minutes most days of the week.

 - Seek support.
 Look to your friends and family for encouragement.
 They may want to join you as you embark on your journey to a healthier life, but even if they don’t actively participate, they can still offer support.
 If your own friends or family aren't available, you can find a new friend to follow the plan with on the South Beach Diet Message Boards.
 Not a member?
 Join today!